Is Teflon still dangerous? Do all non-stick pans contain Teflon? What are the best non-stick pans without Teflon – if any?

 This authentic 14″ carbon steel wok from Yosukata is a game-changer.
 It’s pre-seasoned and ready for use; plus, it gets more non-stick over time, not less!

 GreenPan SearSmart Non-Teflon Non-Stick Pans – 8″ & 10″

-Imagine mixing non-stick ease with cast iron’s flavor-producing texture.
-What do you get?
+Imagine mixing non-stick ease with cast iron’s flavor-enhancing texture.
+You’d arrive at GreenPan’s revolutionary SearSmart.

-Plus, this model sports the Full Efficiency body – a unique design giving you the flat area of a 12” pan in a 10,” so you can do more with less.
+Plus, this model sports the Full Efficiency body – another exclusive design tweak.
+It provides the same flat cooking space of a 12” pan in a 10,” so you can do more with less.

 And, of course, GreenPan covers you with a limited lifetime warranty.

 Want to buy elsewhere?
-Buy SearSmart direct from GreenPan right here.
+Buy direct from GreenPan right here.
 You can pay over four interest-free installments.